 Scaling your business does not guarantee that you will meet success soon.
 It is a risky process and there will be ups and downs down the road.
 Learning to manage large business takes years and experience definitely counts in maximizing efficiency.
 So, you must make sure that you can handle the new layer of complexity aptly before scaling the business.

-Risk associated with Brand Dilution:
+The risk associated with Brand Dilution:

-Having large workforce is an invigorating idea indeed.
+Having a large workforce is an invigorating idea indeed.
 But it is not possible that all employees share similar passion towards company goals.
 Especially when expansion planning involves opening new branches.
-If employee motivation is not same, new team will fail to deliver the kind of service that is your trademark.
+If employee motivation is not the same, the new team will fail to deliver the kind of service that is your trademark.
 So, keep in mind that you need to recruit skillfully and train new employees well.

 Profits and revenues are the primary motivational factors behind business scaling.
 But, producing more requires investing more.
 It is not possible to get high profits without making any hefty investments earlier on.
 For example, you may want to open up a new branch of your restaurant to get more customers.
 But it will need investment.
 And the aim will be achieved in due time only.
 Thus, investment is an important variable that you need to consider before expansion.